-On Wednesday, January 15, 2020, the U.S. and China signed a partial trade deal deemed “Phase One.”
-Phase One includes a significant focus on Intellectual Property, which is addressed in Chapter 1.
-Specifically, Chapter 1 includes, among other things, Trade Secret misappropriation, pharmaceutical-related intellectual property, patents, piracy and counterfeiting on E-commerce platforms, manufacture and export of pirated and counterfeit goods, and bad faith trademarks.
+On Wednesday, January 15, 2020, the U.S. and China signed a partial trade deal.
+The deal includes a significant focus on Intellectual Property, which is addressed in Chapter 1.
+Chapter 1 includes, among other things, trade secret misappropriation, pharmaceutical-related intellectual property, patents, piracy and counterfeiting on E-commerce platforms, manufacture and export of pirated and counterfeit goods, and bad faith trademarks.

 Some key takeaways to which China has agreed include: